Reviewing employee performance is an essential element of managing people. Here’s our guide on how to conduct staff appraisals.

 Do you need an annual appraisal system, or would a continuous performance review programme fit with your business model?
 Many larger employers have scrapped the traditional model calling it outdated.
 Consider the following options to work out which approach is better for your business:

-• Job roles in your business are changing.
 As your business grows, roles, and responsibilities can often change too.
-Continuous dialogue between staff and managers will allow you to adapt the expectations you have of your team on an ongoing basis and they will know what’s expected of them and be able to deliver.
+Continuous dialogue between staff and managers will allow you to adapt the expectations you have of your team on an ongoing basis.
+This also means they will know what’s expected of them and be able to deliver.